GENI-NSF/geni-tools/README-stitching.txt

  runs.
 Use the default.

 == Tips and Details ==
- - Create a single request RSpec for all aggregates you want linked
+ - Create a single GENI v3 request RSpec for all aggregates you want linked
  - Include the necessary 2 `<component_manager>` elements for the 2 different AMs in the `<link>`
  - Stitching currently only works at Utah InstaGENI, GPO InstaGENI, Kentucky ProtoGENI, and Utah ProtoGENI
-  - And currently, Utah InstaGENI can only stitch to Utah ProtoGENI
  - Use "src/stitcher.py" instead of "src/omni.py"
  - This script can take a while - it must make reservations at all the aggregates, and keep retrying at aggregates that can't provide